GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 .. _-C:

 **-C**\ *side*\ /*clearance*\ [**u**\ ]
-    Reserve a space of dimension *clearance* between the margin and the plot panel on the specified side, using *side* values from w, e, s, or n.
+    Reserve a space of dimension *clearance* between the margin and the subplot on the specified side, using *side* values from w, e, s, or n.
 The option is repeatable to set aside space on more than one side.
 Such space will be left untouched by the main map plotting but can be accessed by modules plotting scales, bars, text, etc.